yxuansu/MAGIC/README.md

-# Language Models can See: Plugging Visual Control in Text Generation
+# Language Models can See: Plugging Visual Controls in Text Generation